AntoniusP/AntoniusP/README.md

 ### Hey it's Antonius 🍡

-- 🔭 I’m currently working on research projects in automation and reinforcement learning.
+- 🔭 I’m currently working on projects in automation, data science, and reinforcement learning.
-- 🌱 I’m currently trying to advance my knowledge in machine learning frameworks like pytorch and RL libraries and see what cool flashy things I can build.
+- 🌱 Trying to advance my knowledge in machine learning frameworks like pytorch and RL libraries and see what cool flashy things I can build.

 #### My Stuff: